Deck the Walls: 6 Smart Reasons Why You Should Paint Your Interior Walls Before Decorating for the Holidays

 A freshly-painted cream interior complement the wooden floors. ceiling, trim, and winding staircase.

-Between dings, scuffs, and nail holes, our walls take a beating over time, but that‘s just part of the wear and tear or life.
-If you want your space to feel polished in time for guests to visit or simply to make room for seasonal decorations, touching up a living room, hallway, or dining nook can make a huge visual difference.
+Between dings, scuffs, and nail holes, walls naturally take a beating over time as part of everyday living.
+If you want your space to feel polished before guests arrive or simply want a neater foundation for seasonal decorations, touching up a living room, hallway, or dining nook can make a major visual difference.

 4. Enhance Your Holiday Aesthetic

 Your seasonal style deserves the right canvas.
-From rustic lodge themes with painted paneling to chic metallics against a bold accent wall, wall color can make or break your holiday aesthetic.
-Repainting trim, cabinets, or even brick fireplaces can dramatically update a room’s look without the need for any other major renovations.
+From classic lodge themes with painted paneling, to chic metallics against a bold accent wall, wall color serves as the backdrop to the entire room's aesthetic.
+And repainting trim, cabinets, or even brick fireplaces can dramatically update a room’s look without the need for any other major renovations.

-Your seasonal aesthetic deserves a space that complements it, not one that competes with it.
-Whether you're going for a rustic lodge feel, a sleek metallic theme, or a more minimalist winter look, fresh paint can set the tone and create a clean canvas to let your décor shine.
+Your seasonal decor also deserves a space that complements it, not one that competes with it.
+Whether you're going for an ornate arrangement or a more minimalist winter look, fresh paint can set the tone and let your décor t ake the stage

 5. Add Lasting Value